DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 tags land inside patterns, the total tags examined, how many answers were tagged in the assignment, and the tagging speed metrics for that assignment.

-The report returns a single entry for every tagger/assignment pair with metadata about the first tag (assignment/tags/group identifiers and earliest timestamp) plus the pattern(s) found when scanning that assignment's answer tags.
+The report returns a single entry for every tagger/assignment pair with the assignment identifiers and pattern(s) found when scanning that assignment's answer tags.
 Patterns are detected in 12-assignment windows using the same 3- and 4-token repeat logic as `TaggerPerformanceReport`.

 CSV exports include one row per assignment with a semicolon-delimited `detected_patterns` column (empty when no patterns were detected) and a boolean